 Diet should contain minimum or no alcohol.

 The patient should exercise daily for 30 minutes at least, and should also get involved in healthy activities like swimming, walking, aerobics, etc

-However, the patient should be aware of low blood sugar level during rigorous activities and exercise and how to deal with such a situation.
-Near me, the role of primary care becomes extremely important in such a situation.
-The patient should be aware of taking glucose or sugar to rejuvenate falling blood glucose levels immediately.
+However, the patient should be aware of low blood sugar levels during rigorous activities and exercise and how to deal with such a situation.
+For me, the role of the primary care doctor becomes extremely important in such a situation.
+The patient should be aware of taking glucose or sugar to replenish falling blood glucose levels immediately.